 12 Rookie mistakes in the life of a Freelancer

-Content Writing, Digital Marketing / Saturday, May 18th, 2019
+Content Creation / Saturday, May 18th, 2019

 Am just going to get right into it.
 There is no introduction or transition into the subject matter, as I really don’t have the time and I don’t want to dress up the truth so it doesn’t blow.
 This is it.
 The points I have mentioned below are those that I think many early freelancers have done, including me.
 In fact, I struggle in some areas even today.
 Beginners in freelancing however do these things invariably perhaps out of desperation to sign up a job or as an oversight or lack of understanding of how to go about or simply require better business acumen.